DrBooly-491/ob_radio/README.md

 ![ob_radio](https://github.com/user-attachments/assets/0f7175b3-08cc-450f-926f-88c628cab076)

 ## ob_radio
-A script that gives you the ability to add your own radio station / songs to FiveM
+A script that gives you the ability to add your own radio stations with customs songs to FiveM

 ## Dependencies: